skyduy/CNN_keras/README.md

 ### Others

-This repo is for learning purposes only, DO NOT using in commercial.
+This repo is for learning purposes only, DO NOT for commercial using.

 If you have any question, please post a issue or email me.